I am a self employed wordpress website designer or webdesigner, which ever way you prefer to name it

 While at uni doing my undergrad I was doing graphic design and personal projects for fun and stress relief.
 I purchased Adobe Photoshop 5 in cash at PC World and I also got my first camera in 2001 and I fell in love.
 Ohhhh, I thought I was a photographer and all that with that small, yet amazing little point and shoot but it got me started and I was ready to do so much more.

 So I started a blog and website of my own and I thought I was brilliant at naming at that point .. so my name being Cathie and loving photography, I learned that the suffix ‘graphy means to write / create.
-So oh so smart and yet incredibly cheesy me, named it CathieGraphy. *rolls eyes*
+Oh so smart and yet incredibly cheesy me, named it CathieGraphy.
+It rhymes! *rolls eyes*

 I shared my work: photographs, graphic designs, logos, small websites that I made for myself and others.
 I learned A LOT through all those personal projects and little bits of client work.
 I continued doing this as a release valve of creativity from university onwards.
-I swear my photography and twiddling designs kept me sane while I learned the complex world of business and computer systems for my undergrad Bachelors degree, then after that my Masters degree, and then moving into corporate IT.
+I swear my photography and twiddling designs kept me sane while I learned the complex world of business and computer systems for my undergrad Bachelors degree, then Information Management for my Masters degree, and then moving into corporate IT in the pharmaceutical medical design world.
+I wanted to use my IT skills to improve the well being of people.

-Dear internet, this should have been my clue to what I really wanted to do because i was already doing it for free and for fun .. yet i didn’t know I could do this for a living!
+Dear internet, this should have been my clue to what I really wanted to do because I was already doing designs & photos for free and for fun .. yet i didn’t know I could do this for a living!
+I chose to become one person in the massive machine of business .. when I could have done it immediately one on one for those chasing their dreams.
+I did ‘get it’ eventually.

 Right about this time I did something I wish I never had ..
 I took a backup of my website and then deleted it.